etiennebr/rstdocs/Applications/Vector Data Manipulation/Rasterization.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{Rasterization_param_table}, page~\pageref{Rasterization_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+Rasterization+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *Rasterization* .

-Parameters table for Rasterization:
+.. [#] Table: Parameters table for Rasterization.

 +----------------------+--------------------------+----------------------------------+
 |Parameter Key         |Parameter Type            |Parameter Description             |